OncoSec Medical (NASDAQ:ONCS) Now Covered by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of OncoSec Medical (NASDAQ:ONCS – Get Rating) in a research note issued to investors on Thursday.
-The brokerage issued a sell rating on the biotechnology company’s stock.
+StockNews.com began coverage on shares of OncoSec Medical (NASDAQ:ONCS – Get Rating) in a research report report published on Friday.
+The firm issued a sell rating on the biotechnology company’s stock.

 Separately, BTIG Research downgraded OncoSec Medical from a buy rating to a neutral rating in a research report on Monday, November 14th.